jordiindahood/holbertonschool-zero_day/README.md

-Damn, i updatet this 'README.md file' by GITHUB INTERFACE
+Damn, i updated this 'README.md file' by GITHUB INTERFACE